-“Take your son, your only son, the one you love, v'lech lecha, and go for yourself to the land of Moriah” (22:2).
+“Take your son, your only son, the one you love, v'lech lecha, and go for yourself to the land of Moriah” (Breisheet 22:2).
 So begins the command of G-d demanding the sacrifice of Yitzchak.
-After waiting so long to have a child with Sarah, Abraham was commanded to take his child and return him to G-d.
-In the face of such a command Abraham was silent—or shall we say speechless?—unable to comprehend the Divine will even as he arose early to carry it out.
+After waiting so long to have a child with Sarah, Avraham was commanded to take his child and return him to G-d.
+In the face of such a command Avraham was silent—or shall we say speechless?—unable to comprehend the Divine will even as he arose early to carry it out.

 Yet isolation and separation, even from an idolatrous past, can never be the goal for the righteous.
 "Perhaps there are fifty righteous in the midst of the city (Sedom)" (18:24).
 Righteousness is only meaningful and influential if it is demonstrated in the rough and tumble of the "inner city", when wheeling and dealing in the business world.

 The eternal bond between G-d and the Jewish people can never be broken.
-We must ensure that our spiritual growth has, as its ultimate value, the bringing together of families, so that one day all will recognize G-d.
+We must ensure that our spiritual growth has, as its ultimate value, the bringing together of families, so that one day all will come to recognize G-d.